nens/threedi-docs/source/d_viewing_results_mi.rst

-Modeller interface
+Modeller Interface
 ====================

 .. _view_model_results_with_modeller_interface:

-Viewing results with the modeller interface
+Viewing results with the Modeller Interface
 ---------------------------------------------

 Results
 ^^^^^^^^^^^^^^^

 After a simulation is finished the results will be stored on our servers for 7 days.
-The files can be download via the Results button.
+The files can be download via the **RESULTS** button in the 3Di api client.
+These files are a gridadmin.h5, results_3di.nc (the NetCDF) and log files.
+For information on the results, see :ref:`3dinetcdf`.

 .. figure:: image/d_qgisplugin_apiclient_download_panel.png
     :alt: Example CSV

+*These same files can be extracted from lizard, including post-processing maps that are created when 'Post-processing in Lizard' is activated in the wizard.*
+*See :ref:`simulate_api_qgis_post_processing`.*

 After download the NetCDF can be loaded together with the spatialite using the 3Di Toolbox as described below.